-Breitling reference numbers: A Complete Guide
+Breitling Reference Numbers: A Complete Guide

-Many of Breitling’s watches are professional watches which truly make a difference for the people wearing them.
+Many of Breitling’s watches are professional watches that truly make a difference for the people wearing them.
 At the same time, to widen its line, Breitling also offers dressier watches that are more attractive to the general public.
 Breitling is probably most known for its chronographs, and specifically its Navitimer model.
 Breitling has received lots of credit for its chronograph movements as they are considered really good.

 But if you have seen the reference numbers on a Breitling watch, you’ve maybe been overwhelmed.
 Breitling doesn’t have short reference numbers such as Patek Philippe, for example, 5711.
 Instead, Breitling’s reference numbers are a long line of letters, dots, and numbers that, as a result, are impossible to memorize.

 This, of course, can make it a bit more difficult to talk about a specific timepiece, since you cannot refer to its reference number.